freyja-lynx-dev/bluesky-rss-bot/README.md

 To run this bot locally, create a `.env` file to set your username and password.
 Use the `.env.example` file as a guide.

 Compile your Typescript `index.ts` file with `tsc -p .`.
 To run `index.js`, use `npm run start` or `node index.js`.

-The main function `printRandomEmojis()` will run once and the script will kick off a cron job that runs every three hours.
-You can adjust the frequency.

 ## Credit